 ABSENTEE BALLOT QUALIFICATIONS

-- Persons admitted to the hospital as emergency patients on day of election or within a four-day period before the election
+-Persons admitted to the hospital as emergency patients on Election Day or within a four-day period before the election

 OBTAINING AN ABSENTEE BALLOT

-In person: Visit your county voter registration office, complete an application, and cast your ballot.
+In person: Visit your county board of voter registration, complete an application, and cast your ballot.
 You may vote absentee in person up until 5:00 p.m. on the day before the election.

 Military and overseas voting: South Carolina Military and Overseas Information

 Early voting qualifications: Certain voters may vote in person absentee before election day.
 However, general early voting is not available.

 Verifying Registration: South Carolina Voter Registration Verification